 - Click Show all to expand the article preview pane to see more details about that piece of content.

 Share a campaign

 To share your campaign with other users, click Share.

 Comment in a campaign

-Commenting helps users to collaborate on campaign-specific content in the Consent Management Platform (CMP).
+Commenting helps users to collaborate on campaign-specific content in the Content Marketing Platform (CMP).
 Commenting tools are on the right panel: